Appendix to the Agreement for Open edX hosting Data Processing Agreement

 8.2 No modification of this DPA and/or any of its components – including, but not limited to, OpenCraft’s representations and warranties, if any – shall be valid and binding unless made in writing or in a machine-readable format (in text form), and furthermore only if such modification expressly states that such modification applies to the regulations of this DPA.
 The foregoing shall also apply to any waiver or modification of this mandatory written form.

 8.3 In case of any conflict, the data protection regulations of this DPA shall take precedence over the provisions of the Agreement.
 Where individual regulations of this DPA are invalid or unenforceable, the validity and enforceability of the other provisions of this DPA shall not be affected.

-8.4 This DPA is subject to the laws of Germany.
+8.4 This DPA is subject to the laws of France.

 9. Liability and damages

 The provisions on the parties’ liability contained in the Agreement shall be valid also for the purposes of Data Processing, unless expressly agreed upon otherwise.

 Annex 1 – Technical and Organizational Measures